Risks associated with spread betting

 Markets can move quickly and unexpectedly.
 Major earnings announcements, political upheavals, or natural disasters are some of the events that can impact equities, bonds, and commodities.
 While volatility can provide trading opportunities, it can also pose significant risks

 Margin is the amount of capital required in your account to cover your open positions.
 Trade positions should be sized prudently and you should always ensure you have sufficient funds in your account to cover any potential losses for the period that you hold an open position.

 If you don't you could quickly find yourself on a margin call, which can happen when you don't have enough funds in your account to keep open the position which puts you at risk of having it automatically closed out.

 Learn more about margin close out.

-A Stop Loss Order is a market order which you attach to you position.
+A Stop Loss Order is a market order which you attach to your position.
 It will be triggered should the market move against you and your position reaches a pre-determined price level set by you.
 A key risk management technique is to place a stop loss that will automatically close the trade if the price falls below a certain level.

 Stop losses are useful because they mean that you don't need constantly monitor your positions and wont be tempted to run losses by staying in the trade longer than is smart.

 A standard stop loss order, once triggered, closes the trade at the best available price.
 There is a risk that the closing price could be different from the order level if market prices gap.
 Market gapping occurs when there is excess volatility in a market and prices move more rapidly than normal.
 This can result prices moving beyond a pre-determined order level.

 At City Index, we offer standard stop loss orders freely across all markets on your trading account.
 Stop losses can be added when placing the trade, by clicking the stop loss box and entering your stop loss price.
 Should you forget to add a stop loss you can also add one once the trade has been opened.